laro/Cilia/README.md

             - `concat(String first, String second)`
                 - extends to `concat(const StringView first, const StringView second)`
         - While I see no advantage with the `for ... in` loop here, I would still apply the same rules here, just for consistency.
+        - Though I don't see any advantage with respect to the `for ... in` loop, I would still apply the same rules just to ensure consistency.
         - Example:
             - `String[] stringArray = ["a", "b", "c"]`
               `for str in stringArray { ... }`